How To Reverse Insulin Resistance Naturally

 Tip #5: Get enough sleep

-Sleep is absolutely vital for overall health, and a good nights sleep can significantly improve insulin sensitivity.
+Sleep is essential for overall health, and getting a good night’s rest can significantly improve insulin sensitivity.

-Lack of sleep disrupts our body's circadian rhythms, increasing the production of stress hormones like cortisol.
-In turn, cortisol can elevate blood sugar and insulin levels, and interfere with insulin sensitivity.
+When we don’t get enough sleep, it disrupts our body’s natural circadian rhythms and increases the production of stress hormones like cortisol.
+Elevated cortisol levels can raise blood sugar and insulin levels, impairing insulin sensitivity.

-Chronic sleep deprivation is a significant risk factor for type 2 diabetes, and even one night of poor sleep can impact blood sugar and insulin levels!
+Chronic sleep deprivation is a major risk factor for type 2 diabetes, and even one poor night’s sleep can negatively affect blood sugar and insulin levels.

-Intermittent fasting or time-restricted eating can be effective in reversing insulin resistance, although caution is needed if you have a history of eating disorders, are underweight, are on prescription medications, have health issues that affect the absorption of nutrients or food, or are pregnant/breastfeeding.
+Intermittent fasting or time-restricted eating can be an effective strategy for reversing insulin resistance, but it’s important to approach it with caution, especially if you have a history of eating disorders, are underweight, or have specific health conditions such as pregnancy or breastfeeding.

-Fasting can bring down insulin levels and promote the breakdown of fat stores for energy, as well as potentially help to improve blood sugar control and reducing the risk of insulin resistance.
+Fasting can help lower insulin levels and promote fat breakdown for energy.
+It may also improve blood sugar control, which can reduce the risk of developing insulin resistance.

-We take a deep dive into the pros and cons of fasting, types of fasting, and how to do it safely, in our Reboot and Nutrition courses.
+For more information on fasting, its benefits, and how to do it safely, explore our Reboot and Nutrition courses.

 Tip #8: Supplements

-Magnesium - trials show magnesium at a dose of approximately 300-400mg/day can improve fasting blood sugar levels (but not HbA1C) and can also help cholesterol levels and blood pressure.
-Many Western diets are low in magnesium - rich food sources including whole grains, leafy green vegetables, legumes, and nuts.
+Magnesium: Some studies suggest that magnesium, at a dose of 300-400 mg/day, can improve fasting blood sugar levels and support cholesterol and blood pressure levels.
+Many Western diets are low in magnesium, which can be found in foods such as whole grains, leafy green vegetables, legumes, and nuts.
+Blood tests are not generally reliable for checking magnesium levels.

-Alpha Lipoic Acid (ALA) - one small trial showed significant improvements in fasting and post-meal blood sugar levels taking 300 mg daily for 8 weeks.
-ALA is an antioxidant made by the body, and found in small amounts in food.
+Alpha Lipoic Acid (ALA): A small study showed that taking 300 mg of ALA daily for 8 weeks significantly improved fasting and post-meal blood sugar levels.
+ALA is an antioxidant naturally produced by the body and found in small amounts in foods.

-Apple cider vinegar - some research shows that taking 1=2 tbsp apple cider vinegar with a meal can help reduce blood sugar levels.
-It appears to help delay stomach emptying (slowing glucose absorption), reduce blood sugar, and improve insulin sensitivity.
-One study found that consuming apple cider vinegar increased insulin sensitivity by 34% during a high-carb meal in people who were insulin resistant and by 19% in people with type 2 diabetes.
+Apple Cider Vinegar: Some research suggests that consuming 1-2 tablespoons of apple cider vinegar with meals can help lower blood sugar levels.
+It may slow stomach emptying, reducing the rate of glucose absorption, which in turn improves insulin sensitivity.
+One study showed that apple cider vinegar increased insulin sensitivity by 34% in insulin-resistant individuals and by 19% in those with type 2 diabetes.

 WRAPPING IT UP